LimeChain/hashport-validator/docs/configuration.md

 The application supports loading configuration from the following files:
 1. `node.yml` file, which stores the configuration for the node (private keys, database configuration, etc.)
 2. `bridge.yml` file, which stores the configuration for the bridge (HCS topic, Hedera bridge configuration, EVM networks and their router contracts).
+3. `.env` file, which stores the variables used in the `docker-compose.yml` (application version, database credentials - username and password).

 Some configuration settings have appropriate defaults (e.g. database configuration) that can be left unchanged.
 On the other hand, important configuration settings like blockchain node endpoints, private keys,